-This 2 Ingredient Homemade Car De-Icer Spray removes Ice In Seconds and is great for frozen car doors and locks too!
+This 2 Ingredient Homemade Car De-Icer Spray removes ice from your car windshield in seconds and will melt snow and ice from your car locks too!

 Spray liberally with your de-icing mixture.